OpenFn/docs/docs/build-for-developers/cli-collections.md

 ## Setting a server

-By default, the CLI will all out to our primary platform at https://app.openfn.org.
+By default, the CLI will point to our primary platform at https://app.openfn.org.

 If you're running from open source or using a different deployment, you'll also